veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

 Title : "Veracity API"
 ---
 # Overview
-This Veracity API's enable data providers and consumers to interact with veracity programatically.
+This Veracity API's enable data providers and consumers to interact with veracity programmatically.
 There are 3 main Veracity API.

-- Data API - The Veracity Data Platform Data API is an API where developers and applications can get information on data containers, get their key to a data container or share a key with another Veracity Dataplatform user.
+- Data API - The Veracity Data Platform Data API is an API where developers and applications can get information on data containers, get their key to a data container or share a key with another Veracity Data Platform user.
 - Provisioning API - The Veracity Data Platform Provision API is an API where developers and applications can generate data containers as a user of the platform.
 The main consumer as of now is the Veracity web application that integrates to this API to generate data containers in the portal.
 - Metadata API - The Veracity Data Platform Metadata API is an API where developers and applications can get/post information on data containers.
 The main consumer as of now is the Veracity web application that integrates to these APIs to visual represent the data containers in the portal.